SHI-Labs/NATTEN/docs/backends.md

 [xFormers FMHA](https://github.com/NVIDIA/cutlass/tree/main/examples/41_fused_multi_head_attention)
 (a.k.a. _memory-efficient attention_), this kernel is based on the CUTLASS 2.X API, and targets multiple architectures: SM50 (Maxwell), SM70 (Volta), SM75 (Turing), and SM80 (Ampere).
-Ampere RTX (SM86), and later architectures such as Ada (SM89), Hopper (SM90), and Blackwell (SM100) can also use these kernels, but the latter two have much more performant dedicated kernels.
+You can use these kernels on any NVIDIA GPU with compute capability >= 5.0, and both for training and inference.

-More generally, you can use these kernels on any NVIDIA GPU with compute capability >= 5.0, and both for training and inference.
+Some newer architectures such as Hopper (SM90), and Blackwell (SM100) have much more performant dedicated kernels, but they are limited to inference for now.

-This backend fuses multi-dimensional tiling directly into the kernel, but at the same time may suffer from additional overhead of software predication.
+This implementation fuses multi-dimensional tiling directly into the kernel, but at the same time may suffer from additional overhead of software predication.
 To read more about this, we refer you to our [Generalized Neighborhood Attention](https://arxiv.org/abs/2504.16922) paper, in which we also proposed solutions such as Token Permutation, which we use to build our